HomeArticlesHow ToHow to Calculate GST

 Inter-state supply (seller and buyer in different states)

-The full GST rate is charged as IGST (Integrated GST).
-No CGST or SGST is applicable.
-The central government collects IGST and then transfers the destination state's share:
+The full rate applies as IGST, with no CGST or SGST involved.
+The central government collects it and later transfers the destination state's share.

 Exports and imports

-Exports are zero-rated — 0% IGST.
-Imports attract IGST charged by Customs, along with Basic Customs Duty.
-The IGST paid on imports can be claimed as ITC.
+Exports are zero-rated at 0% IGST.
+Imports attract IGST charged by Customs on top of Basic Customs Duty, and the IGST paid on imports can be claimed as ITC.

-On an invoice, always specify the place of supply (buyer's state) — this determines whether CGST+SGST or IGST applies.
-An incorrect tax type on an invoice (CGST/SGST when IGST should be charged) creates compliance complications and the ITC claim may be rejected.
+Always specify the place of supply (buyer's state) on the invoice, since that's what determines CGST+SGST versus IGST.
+Getting the tax type wrong on an invoice creates compliance headaches, and the buyer's ITC claim may get rejected.

 Step 5: Claim Input Tax Credit

-Input Tax Credit (ITC) is the mechanism that makes GST a value-added tax rather than a cascading tax.
-Each business in the supply chain pays GST only on the value it adds, not on the full price.
+Input Tax Credit (ITC) is what turns GST into a value-added tax instead of a cascading one.
+Each business in the chain pays GST only on the value it adds.

 How ITC works

-Without ITC, the company would have paid ₹90,000 GST and the ₹9,000 paid on the laptop would be a sunk cost.
-With ITC, the GST system taxes only the value added at each stage.
+Without ITC, the company would have paid the full ₹90,000, and the ₹9,000 on the laptop would just sit as a sunk cost.
+With ITC, only the value added at each stage gets taxed.

 Eligible and ineligible ITC